apinanyogaratnam/atom-linker/README.md

 - maybe do tokenized search with the inverted index?
 - maybe do combinations of the words in the inverted index?
 - look at my batchrequest package i made?
+- need to add a way to create a table from a csv file

 NOTES: